dlparker/ctrack/ai_docs/general_rules/code_constraints.md

-Constraints on desing and code.
+Constraints on design and code.

 # Error Handling